Automotive

 Talk to Your Employer About Your Return to Work

-There will more than likely be different alterations they could make to your working day, as they could invest in an ergonomic chair or new computer equipment for your desk, or they could permit you to take frequent breaks.
+There will more than likely be different alterations they could make to your working day.
+As they could invest in an ergonomic chair or new computer equipment for your desk, or frequent breaks.
 This could make it much easier to adjust to working life after a serious injury.